KAMI

 Sound 8

-KAMI is a puzzle game that challenges your brain and not your reflexes, making it quite relaxing to play.
-The visual design is very nice with realistic looking paper textures, but the game isn’t lacking in the gameplay department either.
-The 63 puzzles can be completed in a day or two, but the lower price point make it a worthwhile purchase if you are a puzzle fan looking for a fresh challenge.
+KAMI is a puzzle game that challenges your brain rather than your reflexes, making it quite relaxing to play.
+The visual design is very nice, with realistic-looking paper textures, but the game isn’t lacking in the gameplay department either.
+The 72 puzzles can be completed in a day or two, but the lower price makes it a worthwhile purchase if you are a puzzle fan looking for a fresh challenge.

 Graphics: The handcrafted look of the visuals is very easy on the eyes.